liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/mongodb.md

 <ol>
     <li value="1"><a href="https://docs.liquibase.com/concepts/introduction-to-liquibase.html" class="MCXref xref">Introduction to Liquibase</a> – Dive into Liquibase concepts.</li>
     <li value="2"><a href="https://docs.liquibase.com/start/install/home.html" class="MCXref xref">Install Liquibase</a> – Download Liquibase on your machine.</li>
-    <li value="3"><a href="https://docs.liquibase.com/start/home.html" class="MCXref xref">Get Started with Liquibase</a> – Learn how to use Liquibase with an example database.</li>
-    <li value="4"><a href="https://docs.liquibase.com/start/design-liquibase-project.html" class="MCXref xref">Design Your Liquibase Project</a> – Create a new <span class="mc-variable General.Liquibase variable">Liquibase</span> project folder and organize your changelogs</li>
-    <li value="5"><a href="https://docs.liquibase.com/workflows/liquibase-pro/how-to-apply-your-liquibase-pro-license-key.html" class="MCXref xref">How to Apply Your Liquibase Pro License Key</a> – If you use <span class="mc-variable General.LBPro variable">Liquibase Pro</span>, activate your license.</li>
 </ol>

 <h2>Install drivers</h2>